 Chocolate Molasses Oatmeal Pie

 If you love the classic molasses flavor, you’re going to love this Chocolate Molasses Oatmeal Pie!
 Spicy bittersweet molasses with a chewy oatmeal cookie texture, all on top of a chocolate ganache-lined pie crust.
-It’s the perfect spicy and warming winter pie (and gluten free, too!).
+It’s the perfect spicy and warming winter pie (and gluten-free, too!).

-My yearlong series of “delicious baked things” has become one of my favorite traditions here on Bunsen Burner Bakery.
+My yearlong series of “delicious baked things” has become one of my favorite traditions here at Bunsen Burner Bakery.
 In 2016, we did Quick Bread of the Month.
 In 2017, it was Bundt Cake of the Month.
 And as I hinted at in my last bundt cake post, 2018 is… drumroll please… Pie of the Month!

 Why pie?
 Because I’m ready for a challenge.

 Here’s the truth.
 I love to eat pie.
 I do not love to make pie.

 Cutting a slice of pie gives me more stress and anxiety than anything else I make.

 Faced with a beautiful, perfect pie, I feel nothing short of paralyzing fear at the thought of cutting into a slice, lest the crust crumbles and fall apart, or the slice sticks to the bottom, or it comes out in a messy blob.

 Meaning that… I have to make the pie again.

 Guys, these are not normal fears and phobias.
 Most people put the crumbled piece of pie on a plate and enjoy it, because it still tastes damn good.